 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Institute is exposed to this risk mainly in respect of its accounts payable and accrued charges, long-term debt, and its ability to provide activities related to its deferred fees.
+The Institute is exposed to this risk mainly in respect of its accounts payable and accrued charges and its ability to provide activities related to its deferred fees.
+It is management's opinion that there has been no change to liquidity risk from December 31, 2023.